- 1/2 cup butter, softened

 - 1/4 cup thawed apple juice concentrate

-- In a small bowl, cream butter and brown sugar until light and fluffy.
-Gradually add flour, oats, walnuts and cinnamon until well blended.
-Press onto the bottom and 1-1/2 in. up the sides of a greased 9-in. springform pan.
+- Preheat oven to 325°.
+In a bowl, beat butter, brown sugar and cinnamon until blended.
+Beat in flour, oats and walnuts until well blended.
+Press onto bottom and 1-1/2 in. up sides of a greased 9-in. springform pan.
 Place on a baking sheet.
-Bake at 325° for 10 minutes or until set.
+Bake 10 minutes.
 Cool on a wire rack.

 - In a large bowl, beat cream cheese until fluffy.
-Beat in milk and apple juice concentrate until smooth.
-Add eggs; beat on low speed just until combined (batter will be thin).
+Gradually beat in milk and juice concentrate until smooth.
+Add eggs; beat on low speed just until blended (mixture will be thin).
 Pour into crust.
 Return pan to baking sheet.

-- Bake at 325° for 40-45 minutes or until center is almost set.
-Cool on a wire rack for 10 minutes.
-Carefully run a knife around edge of pan to loosen; cool 1 hour longer.
-Refrigerate overnight.
+- Bake until center is almost set, 40-45 minutes.
+Cool on a wire rack 10 minutes.
+Loosen sides from pan with a knife.
+Cool 1 hour longer.
+Refrigerate overnight, covering when completely cooled.

-- In a large skillet, cook and stir apples in butter over medium heat until crisp-tender, about 5 minutes.
-Cool to room temperature.
-Arrange over cheesecake.
+- To serve, in a large skillet, melt butter over medium heat; saute apples until crisp-tender, about 5 minutes.
+Cool slightly.

 "I have had this saved for a while and I decided to make it this Christmas and I'm so glad I did.
 It was a huge hit.
 I am a big fan of the crust!
 I will absolutely be making this one again."